Dick MacPherson: Syracuse University

 MacPherson was hired as the 25th head coach at Syracuse University by then-athletics director Jake Crouthamel.
 Syracuse had made just one bowl appearance in the previous 14 years when Crouthamel turned to MacPherson, who he had worked against while the head coach at Dartmouth.

 MacPherson's record at Syracuse was 66–46–4 and included an undefeated season in 1987, when his team finished 11–0–1 and tied Auburn in the 1988 Sugar Bowl.
 After the 1990 season he left Syracuse to become head coach of the New England Patriots and was replaced by assistant Paul Pasqualoni.
-MacPherson coached the New England Patriots from 1991 to 1992 and received strong consideration for Coach of the Year honors in 1991, turning around a team that went 1–15 in 1990 and leading them to a 6–10 record in his first season.
+MacPherson coached the New England Patriots from 1991 to 1992 and finished 5th in Coach of the Year voting in 1991, turning around a team that went 1–15 in 1990 and leading them to a 6–10 record in his first season.
 However, in his second season the team started four different quarterbacks and went 2–14.
 MacPherson was subsequently fired at the end of the season.